-Don’t make the mistake of thinking writing a memoir is like writing a journal entry, or an autobiography.
+If you've been wondering: “How do I write a memoir effectively?”
+Don’t make the mistake of thinking that learning how to write a memoir is just like writing a journal entry, or even an autobiography.

-In this article, we’ll explain the differences, and walk you through the entire memoir writing process.
+In this article, we’ll explain the differences, and walk you through the entire process of how to write a memoir.

-Read on to discover the secrets you need to know to make your memoir unforgettable and life-changing.
+Read on to discover the secrets you need to know to make your memoir life-changing and unforgettable.

-This guide on how to write a memoir covers:
+This blog on how to write a memoir covers:

 What is a memoir?

-Over the past few years the memoir as a genre, has become very popular.
+Over the past few years memoirs have become very popular.
 You no doubt are aware of some of the memoirs that were turned into movies in recent years.

-As the diagram above shows, think of an autobiography as the whole pie, and the memoir a slice of that pie.
+Think of an autobiography as the whole pie, and a memoir a slice of that pie.
 A memoir covers a certain period or specific events in your life, and not your whole life.

 A memoir is…